-The FBPG lists three analytical streams:
+The process for producing a reliability forecast can be split into FBPG lists three overall components analytical streams:

-- Demand forecasts the load for the National Electricity Market to meet. - Supply forecasts the operational performance parameters applied to the generators, dispatchable loads and transmission elements. - An assessment of the demand and supply balance that determines whether the reliability standard will be met
+• Demand forecasts - the forecast-load to be met-for the NEMNational Electricity Market to meet.

+- Supply forecasts the operational performance parameters applied forto the generators, demand side participation (DSP), large-scale storage, dispatchable loads and transmission network elements. - Reliability forecast the An assessment of the ability of available demand and supply balance that determines whether the reliability standard will be metto meet demand.

-Each of these comprises various components and may rely on different inputs.
+Each of these comprises various components and needsmay rely on different inputs.
 Figure 2 provides an overview of the end-to-end process and highlights the different methodology documents that explain the different processes and their inputs.

-Figure 2 End to end high-level overview of reliability forecast process
+Figure 3Figure 2 End to end high-level overview of reliability forecast process

-In addition to these Guidelines, the three documents listed in the Figure 2 legend describe the detailed methodologies applied by AEMO.
-The latest versions of these documents are available on the AEMO's NEM Electricity Statement of Opportunities web page.
+In addition to these Guidelines, the three documents listed in the Figure 32 legend describe the detailed methodologies applied by AEMO.
+The latest versions of these documents are available on the AEMO's NEM Electricity Statement of Opportunities web page3.